 - Coverage against any accidental physical damage

-Generally speaking, Extra Coverage is offered for:
+Generally speaking, scheduled personal property coverage (aka Lemonade’s Extra Coverage) is offered for:

 If you bought your fiancée an engagement ring, that jewelry is already covered under your base policy against theft, vandalism, fire, and other named perils, whether you’re in your home or on-the-go.